 Parents are questioning whether previously popular electronic toys marketed as educational and interactively beneficial, are either.
 Noises and electronic features can interrupt a child’s thinking process and limit how far a child’s imagination can go.
 Overstimulation can make it difficult for the brain to think critically.
 Additionally, with parents now spending twice as much time with their children as 50 years ago and more time at home than playing outside, parents are seeking toys that foster a calmer home environment.

 The issues of plastic pollution, waste and environmental damage are big issues we are all concerned about.
 8.5 million perfectly good toys are thrown away every year in the UK, which then end up in landfills, incinerators or in the ocean.
 Wooden toys are robust, durable and repairable, will hold a child’s interest for longer and can become family heirlooms, yielding less waste.
 They can be recycled easily and will fully biodegrade harmlessly within 13 years.
-Wooden toys use minimal fossil fuels to create them and quality brands only use FSC woods, a global forest certification system that means the wood is not only renewably sourced but comes from responsibly managed forests that protect fragile ecosystems and respects local indigenous populations.
+Wooden toys use minimal fossil fuels to create them and quality brands only use sustainably certified woods such as that by the Forest Stewardship Council, a global forest certification system that means the wood is not only renewably sourced but comes from responsibly managed forests that protect fragile ecosystems and respects local indigenous populations.

 Last but not least, there is a growing interest in the impact our buying power has on the communities and workforces where manufacturing is taking place.
 Many wooden toy brands are already ahead in the toy industry for their sustainability and ethos to ethical practices.
 The majority are still family-owned independent companies and run charitable education foundations and reforestation programmes.